One Size. Priced per Pair. Adds medial arch support for fallen, weak, or high arches and pronation problems

 Stretching exercises should be continued long after the symptoms are gone.
 The plantar ligaments and calf muscles need to be stretched regularly.
 A useful exercise is standing on the edge of a step where the forefoot is in contact with the step yet the remaining back foot is hanging over the edge.
 Push the weight of the body down and you will feel the stretch.

-Arch support insoles are useful as they will prevent some stretching.
+Arch support insoles that fit into shoes are useful as they will prevent some stretching.
 This is particularly useful at the early stages of the condition.
 Long term solutions lie in the use of insoles and orthotics that will correct any imbalance as well as support the log arch.

 Rest the foot while the condition is present and avoid long distance walking and vigorous sport activities.